thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 {% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
 ### Make dashboard group public

-You can make the dashboard group and all its dashboards public and share links to those dashboards with other users.
+You can make the dashboard group and all its dashboards public and then share links to those dashboards with other users.
 {% endif %}

 For this you should: